 Examples of people who may be interested in renting a Banff oTENTik include:

-- Given most of the major camping equipment is already supplied, oTENTiks will naturally appeal to people new to camping in the Rocky Mountains.
+- Given most of the major camping equipment is supplied, oTENTiks will naturally appeal to people new to camping in the Rocky Mountains.

 - Given how unique and fun this comfort camping experience is, these prospector tents will appeal to anyone looking to go glamping in Banff National Park.